Spring-Kings/food-truck-finder/README.md

     * For the food-truck-finder database, right click and navigate to New > Database
     * Add a new database named food-truck-finder and hit OK

-* Startup the API from IntelliJ SpringBoot Run Configuration
+* Start the API from IntelliJ SpringBoot Run Configuration
     * Specify VM Options
 	```
 	-Dspring.profiles.active=dev